07

 Higher Level

 Throughout the course students are expected to experience working with a variety of different art-making and conceptual forms.
-HL students should, as a minimum, experience working with at least three art-making mediums/techniques, selected from a minimum of two of the following forms: Two-dimensional forms (drawing, painting, printing, communication design); Three-dimensional forms (sculpture, designed objects, site specific/ephemeral, textiles); and Lens based, electronic and screen-based forms.
+HL students should experience working with various art-making mediums/techniques including for example two-dimensional forms (drawing, painting, printing, communication design); three-dimensional forms (sculpture, designed objects, site specific/ephemeral, textiles); and/or lens-based, electronic and screen-based forms.

 HL ASSESSMENT